03/30/2025 - Racing Lagoon

 Outside The Castle Walls(Empty Bailey), and

-Obscure Voices(The Underbelly) each lend an incredibly distinct personality to each area, and do so significantly more effectively than just about any other metroidvania I've played, without feeling out of character for the game as a whole.
-The music pulls more than its weight in giving identity to each location, practically filling each empty room with clutter through sound alone.
+Obscure Voices(The Underbelly) each lend an incredibly distinct personality to their area, and do so significantly more effectively than just about any other metroidvania I've played, without feeling out of character for the game as a whole.
+The music pulls more than its weight in giving identity to each location, practically filling every empty room with clutter through sound alone.
 That may read as hyperbole, yes, but if your imagination's as hyperactive as mine you should know exactly what I'm talking about.

 But the tracks which shine more than any other in my eyes are those for the two bosses.
 Each is crisp, incredibly energetic, and lends itself well to the associated boss.
 While I tend to dislike boss themes that sound too upbeat because they make it feel as if there was never any question over who would win (thus removing any sense of danger), the first boss theme is a welcome exception.